mosip/id-authentication/design/registration-processor/Approach_for_OSI_validation.md

 - Create vertical "OSI-validator" to validate operator, supervisor and introducer biometric authentication.
 - In camel bridge after successful packet validation the request will be routed to OSI-validator by default.
 Create router and request processor to map the request to osi_bus address.
 - Add new methods in PacketInfoManager to fetch the operator, supervisor and introducer basic details from table.
+- Call 'packet-store-adapter-ceph' service to get the biometric for operator/supervisor/introducer from inside the packet.
 - The auth module will provide rest API to validate OSI biometrics and pin.
     ```
     REST API to validate uin and biometric